 Bi-facial modules

-Nowadays more and more Si-crystalline modules are able to use light from the rear side for producing electricity.
+Nowadays more and more Si-crystalline modules can utilize light from the rear side for producing electricity.

 For defining a bifacial module in PVsyst, please use the concerned checkbox in the PV module definition dialog, page "Size and technology".